-Recall Error (Panel A), Probability in Memory (Panel B), Probability of Continuous Representation (Panel C), and Continuous Imprecision (Panel D) in Session 1 of Experiment 4.
-Condition had Only an Ambiguous Effect on Recall Error, Yet Mixture Modeling Showed that Congruent Objects Were Represented More Continuously.
+Figure 16 Recall Error (A), Probability in Memory (B), Probability of Continuous Representation (C), and Continuous Imprecision (D) in Session 2 of Experiment 4

 Note.
-In panel A, the small dots represent the data of each participant.
-The larger dots represent the mean of the conditions, and error-bars represent 95% within-subjects confidence interval.
-In panels B, C and D, error-bars represent 95% credible intervals.
+Colors of congruent objects were better recalled than in all other conditions.
+Congruency increased the probability (prob.) of storage in memory and the storage of continuous information.
+In Panel A, the small dots represent the data of each participant.
+The larger dots represent the mean of the conditions, and error bars represent 95% within-subjects confidence intervals.
+In Panels B, C and D, error bars represent 95% credible intervals.
+See the online article for the color version of this figure.